Prescribing Morse scalar curvatures: incompatibility of non existence

-These are two scenarios, essentially distinguished by the sign of the Laplacian at critical points, for which we cannot conclude existence of solutions.
-But Theorem \ref{thm1} or rather its $3$-dimensional version tells us, that at most one of these cases is not solvable.
-And unfortunately we do not know, which one, since the proof of Theorem \ref{thm1} is non constructive.
+These two scenaria are particularly hard, since in both cases of \eqref{scenaria} the total degree is zero and the problem is \textit{stable} at infinity, as we shall discuss in Section \ref{Sec_Obstruction_To_Non_Existence}, and hence there are no obviously applicable min-max principles at our disposition.

-Generally Theorem \ref{thm1} shows, that there is in a certain \textit{local} sense always at most one combination of critical points with negative Laplacian such, that we cannot assure existence of solutions.
+Note, that these two scenaria, i.e. the cases of \eqref{scenaria}, are essentially distinguished by the sign of the Laplacian at non extremal critical points.
+Interestingly - and perhaps surprisingly - Theorem \ref{thm1} or rather its $3$-dimensional version tells us, that \textbf{at most} one of these two cases is not solvable.
+And unfortunately we do not know, which one, since the proof of Theorem \ref{thm1} is by contradiction, thus non constructive.